Will AI Replace Bus Drivers? Autonomous Buses Are Coming, But Not That Fast

 Related: What About Other Jobs?

-AI is reshaping transportation at different speeds.
+AI is reshaping transportation at very different speeds.
 Here is how other roles compare:

 - Will AI Replace Truck Drivers? — The most overhyped AI threat in transportation